carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

     under [libraries](#libraries).
 If it instead had `impl`, this would be an implementation file.

-Because the `package` keyword must be specified exactly once in all files, there are a couple important and deliberate side-effects:
+Because every file must have exactly one `package` directive, there are a couple important and deliberate side-effects:

 -   Every file will be in precisely one library.
     -   A library still exists even when there is no explicit library argument,